pollfish/docs/android-ironsource-adapter.md

 ## 3. Set Up IronSource Direct Deal

-Navigate to your IronSource Dashboard and select Setup -> Direct Deals or click [here](https://mobile-campaigns.isprog.com/#/campaigns) to navigate to your IronSource Direct Deals Campaigns list.
+Navigate to your IronSource Dashboard and select Setup -> Direct Deals or click [here](https://mobile-campaigns.isprog.com/#/campaigns) to go directly to your IronSource Direct Deals Campaigns list.

 Create a new Campaign.
 In the new Campaign page provide a Name and a CPM value.
 Select `Tag Type: VAST` and in the `Tag URL` field input the VAST tag URL created in step 2.

 Save your changes and you should now be able to fetch Rewarded Videos through the VAST tag campaign.

-**Important**: In order to identify the user and have valid metrics of the performance you have to provide GDPR access to IronSource SDK.
+**Important**: In order to identify the user and have valid metrics of the performance you have to provide GDPR consent for the user in your IronSource SDK.
 More details can be found [here](https://developers.is.com/ironsource-mobile/android/regulation-advanced-settings/)

 # More info